Selective engagements

 - Small organizations testing direction

-- Situations where clarity matters more than speed
+- Situations where clarity matters more than building quickly

 Not a fit